fvettore/cephbackup/README.md

 ![Immagine 2025-02-13 083209](https://github.com/user-attachments/assets/7d61b792-b6d8-4b62-bab1-289e84b8829a)

 ## Trimming old snapshots
 Every backup action perform a snapshot.
 It is adiviceable to delete old unused snapshots frome the CEPH storage. simply execute *./bktrimsnap.php* to delete unused snapshot.
-The max number of snapshot in the field *max-snaps* of the record of your backup set in the tabel *backup_jobs* will be preserved.
+The max number of snapshot in the field *max-snaps* of the record of your backup set in the table *backup_jobs* will be preserved.